 I discovered Námaskarð on my first road trip around Iceland.
 I had difficulty getting something to eat in Egilstadir.
 All there was on offer was burgers and fries.
-I had some tinned supplies and decided that I just need to find some wood to build a camp fire.
+I had some canned supplies and decided that I just needed to find some wood to build a campfire.
 The trouble is, there are very few trees in Iceland, so finding wood is very difficult.
-After some driving I stumbled across Námaskarð.
+After some driving, I stumbled across Námaskarð.
 After exploring the steaming vents for a while, I had an idea.
 I simply opened a can of beans and perched the can on the side of a fumarole.
 I also heated some water for some noodles.
 Fifteen minutes later, I had a hot meal.

 Photography at Námaskarð

-The area works beautifully with a sunset sky, there are many possible compositions and you can find interesting background at all angles (apart from the car park).
-It can be challenging to compose at Námaskarð without including the perimeter fences, they are not too intrusive, but necessary to protect the delicate ground around the blowing vents.
-The other challenge for composition is the chaotic nature of the textures, it is easy to be distracted by the colours, but keep an eye on the balance of foreground, background and sky and you will have pleasant results.
-Pictures needs to be well exposed to get the best colours out of the landscape.
-Both long and short exposures work well here, just have fun with the steam at Námaskarð.
+The area works beautifully with a sunset sky; there are many possible compositions, and you can find interesting backgrounds at all angles (apart from the car park).
+It can be challenging to compose at Námaskarð without including the perimeter fences; they are not too intrusive but necessary to protect the delicate ground around the blowing vents.
+The other challenge for composition is the chaotic nature of the textures. it is easy to be distracted by the colours, but keep an eye on the balance of the foreground, background, and sky, and you will have pleasant results.
+Pictures need to be well exposed to get the best colours out of the landscape.
+Both long and short exposures work well here; just have fun with the steam at Námaskarð.